Skip to content

 Two paintings of Gertrud Leistikow by Jan Sluijters

 That she enjoyed living and working in the Netherlands will have to do with the many contacts she had here in artist circles.
 She had a thriving teaching practice and counted many artists among her friends.
 The exhibition shows much of this, not only through photographs, but also with works of art.
 Jan Sluijters painted her.
 Mommie Schwarz made a calendar in 1925 with a drawing of a dancer in a Leistikow-inspired pose for each month.
-By Else Berg, a painting of Gertrud's son Igor can be seen.
+A painting by Else Berg of Gertrud's son Igor can be seen.
 These are just a few examples.
 The pictures testify that she was in an engaged, often exuberantly festive environment.
 Security and inspiration is what she found there.

-That an exhibition and a book have now been dedicated to Leistikow is not only deserved, it is also very interesting for the visitor to get an impression of the colourful life in artistic circles in Leistikow's days.
+That an exhibition and a book are now dedicated to Leistikow is not only deserved, it is also very interesting for the visitor to get an impression of the colourful life in artistic circles in Leistikow's days.

 * Exhibition 'Pioneer of a new world.
 Gertrud Leistikow, a century of dance art', Kranenburgh, Bergen (NH), 1 July - 2 November 2014 (Mon. closed)

-* Book: Jacobien de Boer, Dance fully, that's life.
+* Book: Jacobien de Boer, Dance fully, that is life.
 Gertrud Leistikow (1885 - 1948), pioneer of modern dance, Publisher The Art

 Maarten Baanders